Definitely-not-AWS-Workshops/workshop-2-blog/content/11-Your-First-CI-Workflow-Executions/10-Your-Second-CI-Workflow-Execution/_index.md

 pre : " <b> 11.10 </b> "
 ---

 Now, try creating a failed CI workflow execution from a pull request and merging it into the *main* branch.
 You may notice that your CI workflow execution restores the cache from the *main* branch for its dependencies which might help speed up the CI jobs.
-Additionally, GitHub will allow you to merge a failed workflow execution into the *main* branch if no protection rules are in place.
+Additionally, GitHub will allow you to merge a pull request with failed workflow execution into the *main* branch if no protection rules are in place.

-**1.** Make sure you are still in the right project folder [11.2 Get The Prepared Source Code](11-create-your-first-ci-workflow-executions/2-get-the-prepared-source-code).
+**1.** Make sure you are still in the right project folder.

 ```git
 cd path/to/awsome-books